lavafroth/lavafroth.github.io/content/about.md

 ---
-title: "whoami"
+title: "Hi, this is Himadri!"
 draft: false
 date: 2022-07-23T19:11:10+05:30
 ---

-Hi, this is Himadri.
 I'm a self taught programmer and a digital artist.
 You might have arrived here from [my YouTube channel](https://youtube.com/@lavafroth) or my open source work.
 I'm doing a bachelors in data science at IITM.

 I'm decent with programming languages like C and Java, the latter of which was taught in school.
 I'm *great* at writing Golang and Rust.
 I render my YouTube